 What is Self-Direction?

-For some people, self-direction may be a new term.
-In IRIS, self-direction means that people have choice and control over the care and support they need to meet their program goals.
-This includes who provides services and how services are provided.
+IRIS is unique because it is a fully self-directed program.
+In IRIS, full self-direction means that people have choice and control over all of the care and support they receive to meet their program goals.
+This includes decisions about who provides services and how services are provided.
+Participants are assigned a budget based on their needs and have the freedom to choose how to purchase services and supports within that budget.

 Below are six central themes to living a self-directed life.
-Think about your choices and preferences in each of these themes.
+Think about or write down your choices and preferences in each of these themes.
 Your TMG IRIS Consultant will work to understand your priorities about these topics when you spend time together and build your IRIS plan.

 Important Relationships